chrisdongwon/Assumption_M4/docs/_posts/2024-07-02-number_theory.markdown

 * The positive multiples of $$7$$ are $$\{7,14,21,28,35,42,...\}$$ and the positive multiples of $$3$$ are $$\{3,6,9,12,15,18,21,24,...\}$$.
 Hence, the common multiples of $$7$$ and $$3$$ are $$\{21,42,63,...\}$$, thus it follows that the minimum of the common multiples is $$21$$, i.e. $$LCM(7,3) = 21$$.

-Let $$a, b \in \mathbb{N}$$.
-By trial and error and perhaps with good intuition, it is not too difficult to find the greatest common divisor of $$a$$ and $$b$$ if both are relatively small numbers.
+Generally, by trial and error and perhaps with good intuition, it is not too difficult to find the greatest common divisor of $$a$$ and $$b$$ if both are relatively small numbers.
 However, the process might be quite challenging if the given numbers are rather large.

 For example, could you figure out the greatest common divisor between $$7587346732894923$$ and $$23243423329932023$$ within a reasonable period of time?
 If you were to list all the divisors of both numbers and find the common divisors, it might take a while.
 As a matter of fact, according to Wolfram Alpha, the divisors of $$7587346732894923$$ are $$\{1, 3, 19, 57, 128857, 386571, 2448283,$$
 $$7344849, 1033016027, 3099048081, 19627304513, 58881913539, 133111346191139,$$